tahiri-lab/aPhyloGeo-pipeline/README.md

     conda update -y conda

- **2.2 Create a conda environment named aaa and install all the dependencies in that environment.**<br>
+ **2.2 Create a conda environment named aPhyloGeo and install all the dependencies in that environment.**<br>

     # create a new environment with dependencies